KumoCorp/kumomta/docs/reference/kumo/make_egress_path.md

     Do not enable this option on an untrusted network, as the credential will then be passed in clear text and visible to anyone else on the network

+## suspended

+{{since('dev')}}

+Optional boolean.
+Defaults to `false`.

+When set to `true`, this pathway will not be used to send mail.

+This option is present primarily to facilitate traffic shaping automation.